CBEP-SoCB-Details/Tributary_Nitrogen/Analysis/Casco_Tributary_Rainfall.md

-So, what this shows us is that when there’s little or no rainfall over the prior few day, we’d expect very low N concentrations on the Presumscot, but that concentration climbs after rain.
+So, what this shows us is that when there’s little or no rainfall over the prior few day, we’d expect very low N concentrations on the Presumspcot, but that concentration climbs after rain.
 Give the limited number of samples, though, we can’t really tell what shape the relationship with rainfall may be.
 From these data, there is a weak suggestion of elevated nitrogen concentrations only for the highest